 - a.
 Providing nursing care in an unsafe or harmful manner: including performing a procedure incorrectly and/or without faculty/nurse guidance; negligently, willfully or intentionally resulting in physical or mental harm to a client.
 Failing to document care accurately and completely. - b.
-Disrespecting the privacy of a client in direct violation of HIPAA: this includes using Protected Health information (PHI) about a client (full name, last name or patient information of any sort that could identify the patient) in written assignments that will be removed from the clinical area such that the patient could be identified; discussing confidential information in inappropriate areas, discussing confidential information about a patient with third parties; and referencing or discussing patients on social networking sites and devices. - c.
+Disrespecting the privacy of a client in direct violation of HIPAA: this includes using Protected Health information (PHI) about a client (full name, last name or patient information of any sort that could identify the patient) in written assignments that will be removed from the clinical area such that the patient could be identified; discussing confidential information in inappropriate areas, discussing confidential information about a patient with third parties; and referencing or discussing patients on social networking sites and devices.
+ANA Social Media Principles. - c.
 Falsifying patient records or fabricating nursing care or patient experiences: this includes fabrication in written materials and verbal reports for the clinical area as well as written material and verbal reports.
 It also includes fabrication or exaggeration of the number of hours reported as being completed for clinical experience. - d.
 Failing to report an error or omission in treatment or medication: failure to report the error or omission to the appropriate people including nursing staff on the unit and clinical instructor. - e.
-Engaging in behavior that is contradictory to professional decorum such as exhibiting aggressive or intimidating behavior (e.g., profanities, threats, loud talking, rudeness, verbal coercion) toward or in the presence of faculty, staff, peers, patients/clients or agency personnel. - f.
+Engaging in behavior that is contradictory to professional decorum such as exhibiting aggressive or intimidating behavior (e.g., profanities, threats, loud talking, rudeness, verbal coercion) toward or in the presence of faculty, staff, peers, patients/clients or agency personnel.
+Additionally inappropriate communication with patients, families or staff without review and approval from clinical faculty or designee is not permitted. - f.
 Attending capstone clinical without providing/submitting the student and preceptor work schedule. - g.
 Not showing up for clinical and not contacting the instructor prior to absence. - h.
 Attending clinical without up-to-date Castlebranch documents. - i.
 Arriving late to the clinical setting.